 - How to work with Orcas?

-- Installation What to do to get Orcas working within my own project
+- Gradle setup What to do to get Orcas working with gradle

-- Table syntax What do table creation / alteration scripts look like?
+- Table syntax What do table scripts look like?

 - Domain extensions How to integrate project specific extensions